nyu-tandon-cs9223/2Spark-or-JustR/Benchmarking_Frameworks/README.md

 * Note: The directory structure of each java model should be maintained.
 Any changes should be reflected in pom.xml.

 * Make sure spark and scala have been added to the environment variables/$PATH.

+## To run models from jar files:

+1. Move to the respective folder:

+	 `cd 2Spark-or-JustR/Benchmarking_Frameworks/SVM/Spark/`

+2. Run the build script (every model with a Spark directory has one):

+	`./build.script`